abdullah-K/khanabdullah.com/README.md

 # [khanabdullah.com](https://khanabdullah.com)
-🌎 This is everything that makes my personal website and blog tick.
-Feel free to check it out! (and Star it, perhaps?)
+🌎 This is everything that makes my personal website work.
+Feel free to check it out!

 ## Run